-Champions Queue EMEA Leaderboard – who is no. 1?
+Champions Queue EMEA Leaderboard – Who is no. 1?

 Image Credits | Riot Games